Author Archives: Brett Bloemendaal

 By | June 3, 2016

 As early as three and a half billion years ago, life happened.
 Unless, of course, you are a Creationist, but for the sake of this little thought experiment, indulge me, will you?
-Earth was just a bunch of matter and energy doing matter and energy stuff, and then, somehow or another, some of that stuff… Read More »
+Earth was just a bunch of matter and energy doing matter and energy stuff, and then, somehow or another, some of that stuff… Read More: Is Death Really Inevitable? »

 Food for Thought: The Evolution of the Human Brain